 Tour is live and Edits Applied

 Tour step URL matches current page URL

-User is within target audience / segment
+User is within the selected audience

-Current user must not have completed or exited the Tour (Tours are shown once per user until exit or completion) if Tour set not to recur.
+Current user must not have completed or exited the Tour (Tours are shown once per user until exit or completion) if Tour is set not to recur.